 A Gift to Yourself

-Forgiveness is ultimately a gift to yourself, not the other person.
 It is also a complex and deeply personal journey that requires effort from both parties.
 As the injured party, you need acknowledgment, responsibility, genuine remorse, amends, commitment to change, and open communication from the person who hurt you.
 This requires time and patience to heal and rebuild trust.
 If the person who hurt you is no longer around, self-validation, imaginary conversations, seeking support, forgiveness rituals, focusing on self-healing, and embracing acceptance can help you find peace and let go of the past.

 As a psychotherapist, I have seen the profound impact of forgiveness on individuals’ emotional well-being and relationships.
-It is a powerful tool for healing and moving forward but it must be approached with sincerity, empathy, and a genuine desire to make things right.
+It is a powerful tool for healing and moving forward, but it must be approached with sincerity, empathy, and a genuine desire to make things right.
 By understanding and addressing your needs, you can create a pathway to true forgiveness and lasting emotional freedom.